20 Top-Rated Tourist Attractions in New Hampshire

 This is really not a highway, but the winding two-lane NH Route 112, which climbs over the spine of the White Mountains via New Hampshire's Kancamagus Pass.

-In addition to sweeping views, this scenic route, stretching 35 miles from Conway in the east to Lincoln in the west, offers access to several natural and man-made attractions.
-The entire area is part of the vast White Mountain National Forest, which protects 148,000 acres of wilderness.
+In addition to sweeping views, this scenic route, stretching from Conway in the east to Lincoln in the west, offers access to several natural and man-made attractions.
+The 35-mile-long Kancamagus Scenic Byway traverses the vast White Mountain National Forest, which protects 148,000 acres of wilderness.

-Be sure to take advantage of the scenic pull-outs, as some of the best views are not visible from the road; this is especially true on the western side of the summit.
+Although you could drive the entire route in less than an hour, you'll want to take advantage of the scenic pull-outs, as some of the best views are not visible from the road.
+This is especially true on the western side of the summit, where the C.L.Graham Wangan Ground overlooks a sweeping view of the forested valley and Presidential Range.
 At the Conway end are a covered bridge and two especially scenic spots on the Swift River: Rocky Gorge and Lower Falls, both popular for swimming and picnics.

 A half-mile trail leads to Sabbaday Falls, where a mountain stream flows through a gorge with 40-foot walls.
-Wooden railings make it safe to look straight down at the waterfall and potholes.
+Wooden railings make it safe even for acrophobics like me to look straight down at the waterfall and potholes.
+To stop at the scenic areas and visit all the attractions, you'll want to spend at least half a day, longer if you plan to picnic or swim at Rocky Gorge.

 Strawbery Banke